 Finally, there are email tools that alert users to potentially spoofed messages and even leverage watermarked “stationary” to indicate formal communications.

 A ransomware attack usually starts innocently enough.
 A member of your team receives an email or visits a website.
 They download a file or click on a link.
 Suddenly, the entire computer system — or worse, company files or network — locks up.

 A message appears.
 Unless a ransom is paid within a certain period of time, the data will remain locked and unavailable.
 It some cases, it will even be deleted if the ransom isn’t paid.

 Ransomware becomes even more insidious when demands are paid and then further payment is demanded.
 When does it stop?
 Ransomware can paralyze an entire system and put your data at serious risk.

-, ransomeware attacks have seriously impacted patient care.
+In the healthcare industry, ransomeware attacks have seriously impacted patient care.
 The threat to the bottom line also can’t be overlooked.
-It’s believed that ransomware cost more than $5 billion in damages
+It’s believed that ransomware cost more than $5 billion in damages in 2017 alone.

 They collect and relay marketing information and customer data.
 Behind the scenes, they’re used for everything from monitoring the temperature in shipping containers to notifying companies before an equipment failure occurs.